My passion is writing about love, sex, dating, and relationships. I write based on my own personal experiences and those that I relate to.

-Bottom line, a man who has good intentions will call you after sex.
+The bottom line, a man who has good intentions, will call you after sex.
 Period!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.